sijung21/js06_pps/README.md

 # JS-06
-JS-06 is a weather monitoring product that combines image information and artificial intelligence.
+JS-06 is a weather monitoring product that combines image information and AI.
 It shows real-time video, visible distance, and PM2.5.

 ## Setting Up Development Environment
 - Visual Studio Code with the end of line sequence to **LF**.
 You can set git to resolve the issue automatically: